The health of both medical students and medical school staff is a priority for Medical Deans and its members.

 Studies have highlighted that medical students have high levels of stress, burnout and psychological distress compared to other professional groups.
-In response to these findings, Medical Deans have established a Student Health Committee in 2017.
+In response to these findings, Medical Deans established a Student Health Committee in 2017.
 This transitioned to become the Student and Staff Support Committee (SSSC) at the end of 2021, as it became clear that medical school staff, as well as students, were struggling with the additional workload, stress and disruptions caused by the impacts of the COVID-19 pandemic.

-Achievements of the Committee
+Work of the Committee

 - Hosted a webinar given by Professor Helen Christensen (from the Black Dog Institute) which discussed research trials and translational research to better understand how to prevent the onset and severity of anxiety, depression and suicidal behaviour among the health workforce, with a specific focus on junior doctors and medical staff